 - Online searches via the suspicious search engine which is set as your default and redirects results to its own search engine.

 - Browsing history.

-In addition to this, the Search.Yahoo.com redirect “virus” may also not use encryption on the suspicious search engine it sets as default for your web browser.
-This is highly unethical and poses a great number of security risks to your computer.
+In addition to this, this redirect “virus” may also not use encryption on the suspicious search engine it sets as default for your web browser.
+This is highly unethical and poses a significant number of security risks to your computer.

 Besides this, another reason why this application is considered to be generally unsafe is that it may also “assist” you with your browsing experience by collecting information about your online activity in order to display a lot of advertisements.
-The ads, displayed by Search.Yahoo.com redirect may significantly slow down the loading speeds of your computer and in additon to this can be different types, such as:
+The ads, displayed by this redirect may significantly slow down the loading speeds of your computer and in addition to this can be different types, such as:

 - Browser redirects to third-party websites.

 - Ads, which may pop-up directly on your screen and contain audio and animations.

 - Taken over banner spaces of the websites you visit, instead of seeing Google Ads.

 - Highlighted text on the sites you visit, which displays a pop-up after you hover on it with your mouse.